rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ![freeCodeCampLayout](https://user-images.githubusercontent.com/69139607/167907972-8838c53f-1cb0-4552-92c8-d7c07573f562.jpg)

 This is what the layout of the website looks like, on the left, we have the tutorial _explaining the topic_ that we have learned.
 If the topic is from a previous module then it is linked here.
-In the middles, there is the _code editor_ in which we write our code, the output of which is shown at the right of the page.
+In the middle, there is the _code editor_ in which we write our code, the output of which is shown at the right of the page.

 Wait there is more, when you complete the modules you will be greeted with [_coding assignments_](https://www.freecodecamp.org/learn/responsive-web-design/#responsive-web-design-projects) in which you'll have to code out some projects to _solidify the CSS skills_ that you have learned.